-Article 22.
+Article 21.
 Examination material - general

-The questions and assignments contained in a written or oral interim examination shall not exceed the examination material previously published in the Study Handbook and or course guide (WU).
+The questions and assignments contained in a written or oral test shall not exceed the examination material previously published in the Study Handbook and or course guide (WU).

-Article 23.
+Article 22.
 Examination material for an altered or cancelled course

-If the examination material or the type of examination for a particular course are significantly altered (regardless of whether or not the same course code is used) or if the course is cancelled, then the interim examination shall additionally be given in the previous form in the resit periods of the first year for the altered course, or the first year after the course has been cancelled.
+If the examination material or the type of examination for a particular course are significantly altered (regardless of whether or not the same course code is used) or if the course is cancelled, then the interim examination shall additionally be given in the previous form in the first year for the altered course, or the first year after the course has been cancelled.